 Provide each candidate with a written description of all the reappointment, tenure, promotion, and post-tenure review actions taken by the committee.

-Make a recommendation to the Provost, concerning the extent to which candidates meet the departmental criteria and university standards that are the basis for tenure and/or promotion.
+Make a recommendation to the Provost, concerning the extent to which candidates meet the departmental criteria that are the basis for tenure and/or promotion.

 Assure that the departmental collegial review criteria and procedures comply with the university standards, principles, and roles established by the Collegial Review Council of the Faculty Senate.